NAMTeam/namteam.github.io/content/docs/feature-guides/high-speed-rail/index.md

 {{< docstatus status="legacy" >}}

-In the early years of SC4, new technology was found by smoncrie which allowed us to use a single puzzle piece to create a starter for a new set of textures or models for the same network, there are already a few mods that take advantage of this technology, namely draggable GLR, SAM, and RHW.
-At the moment, there are two new model variations included in this mod, High Speed Rail (HSR, elevated) and Ground High Speed Rail (GHSR).
+## Overview

-The original HSRP replaced Monorail.
-At the time this was the best way of implementation, and was created by 3ddz, founded by Murakamon, on the 24th of February 2006.
-Since then there has only been one release, HSRP Beta 1.
-This mod uses the original models from that release for HSR, and a lowered version for GHSR.
+In the early years of SC4, new technology was found by **smoncrie** which allowed the use a single puzzle piece to create a starter for a new set of textures or models for the same network.
+The original version of the HSRP replaces the Monorail network and was created by 3ddz and founded by Murakamon on the 24th of February 2006.
+Since then, there has only been one formal release, HSRP Beta 1, in 2009.
+This update uses the original models from the original release for HSR, and a lowered version for GHSR.
 No other modifications were made to the models.

 _NOTE: The High Speed Rail Project, in its current form, is no longer in active development.
 Its planned successor, Real High Speed Rail (RHSR) system is currently in development._